Imiloin/Aevora/README.md

 # Aevora

 This is my personal blog website built with [Astro](https://astro.build/).
 It features a clean and modern design, and supports Markdown and MDX for content creation.
-See the website live at [imiloin.netlify.app](https://imiloin.netlify.app/).
+See the website live at [imiloin.netlify.app](https://imiloin.netlify.app/) (template only site: [aevora.netlify.app](https://aevora.netlify.app/)).

 ## Project Structure